athaeryn/tubesock/README.md

 # Tubesock

-Tubesock is a little utility that pipes stdin to a WebSocket (and back again).
+Tubesock is a little utility that pipes STDIN to a WebSocket (and back again).

 ## installation